Driving Under the Influence – DUI Attorney

 Driving Under the Influence

 It is no small matter to be arrested for Driving Under the Influence (DUI) or Driving with an Unlawful Alcohol Concentration (DUAC).
 Simply being charged with these offenses could affect your ability to meet your daily responsibilities and obligations.
 You could lose your driver’s license, be forced to pay substantial fines, or even face jail time.

 Unfortunately, we cannot be there with you when the blue lights come on, but we can help guide you through the rest of the process.
 Knowledge and experience are critical components in mounting an effective defense to these charges.
-As former DUI prosecutors, our legal staff is well-equipped to explore every available legal option and ensure that your rights are protected.
+As a former DUI prosecutor, Zach Ellis is well-equipped to explore every available legal option and ensure that your rights are protected.

 See our DUI FAQ below for answers to common DUI-related questions.

 - A DUI conviction will remain on your criminal history for the rest of your life and on your DMV records for 10 years.
 Unlike virtually every other misdemeanor offense, including criminal domestic violence, a DUI conviction cannot ever be expunged.